av7267/Wexa_Ai-Assignment/README.md

 ---

-## Deployment
+## Running the Application Locally

-The application is hosted on Render with CognoDB providing the graph database.
+The application is designed to run on a local machine, with CognoDB providing the graph database over the Bolt protocol.

 ```
-                       Internet
+                    Local Machine
                            │
                            ▼
                     ┌─────────────┐
-                    │    Render   │
-                    │             │
                     │  Django/DRF │
+                    │ (runserver) │
                     └──────┬──────┘
                            │
                            │ Neo4j Driver